allohamora/eslint-plugin-beautiful-sort/README.md

 # eslint-plugin-beautiful-sort

-eslint plugin for es6 imports sort by order like eslnt/sort-imports with fix option
+eslint plugin for imports sort by their type.

 ## Example